AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-5/09/page02.md

 ### Task 1: Set Up the Azure ML Workspace

+In this task you will set up an Azure Machine Learning workspace where all your machine learning assets and experiments will be organized and run.
+You will learn how to create a workspace in the Azure ML Studio, select the appropriate region and resource group, and navigate to the Notebook interface to up your Notebook.

 1. Open a new tab in the browser, right-click on the following link [Azure Machine Learning Studio](https://ml.azure.com/), then **Copy link** and paste it in a new browser tab to log in to **Azure Machine Learning Studio**.

 1. If prompted, provide the credentials below: